Martin Netter proudly presents: The world's largest Science Fiction- and Star Trek-collection in the FILMWELT Center in Bakede Germany

 Most of the collectibles come directly out of the warehouses of PARAMOUNT Pictures, USA, and were purchased by auctions over the years.
 This precious collection includes artifacts well-known from ALL STAR TREK series and movies and covers 5 decades of Hollywood- und Science Fiction history.

-This is like a dream come true for movie lovers - we show you the world's largest Science Fiction collection in a spaceship.
+This is like a dream come true for movie lovers - we show you the world's largest Science Fiction collection

 We keep the most recognizable pieces of Star Trek history, starting in the early 1960s, from